adhithya-varshan/object-detection-app/README.md

 # object-detection-app
-a light object detection app using efficient net and kotlin
+a lite object detection app using efficient net and kotlin source:- MLkit tutorial